dchuk/Arachnid/README.md

 ###Options for .crawl

 **:threads => (num_threads)** - Number of Typhoeus Hydra threads to use when crawling a domain.
 Out of respect for sites being crawled, keep this number under 10 threads.
 Defaults to 1.

+**:max_urls => (num_urls)** - Total number of pages to crawl on any domain.
+Use this when crawling large sites or sites with a ton of tag and category pages, as they'll often have tens of thousands of pages with duplicate content and the crawler will run for way too long.
+Defaults to unlimted urls.